Noitidart/react-native-buttonex/README.md

 * This is an exact copy of the default React Native <Button> component - [http://facebook.github.io/react-native/docs/button.html](http://facebook.github.io/react-native/docs/button.html).
 * Android Behavior
   * Description - A raised button with a solid background color.
-In Android, on press it should elevate even more.
-However this feature is not yet implemented because `useNativeDriver` does not work with `elevation` property yet.
   * Applicable Properties
     * `color` - Changes the color of the background.
     * `black` - Makes the title label black.
 Useful if the the default color of white is not readable on background color determined by `color`.
+    * `animated` - While the button is pressed, the button raises up more in elveation.
+This is the default behavior on Android native button, however in this package it is an option, because this option does not use `useNativeDriver`, so it is not the best performance.
 * iOS Behavior
   * Applicable Properties
     * `color` - Changes the color of the title label.